awsdocs/amazon-aurora-user-guide/doc_source/apg-waits.iobuffile.md

 Assume a situation in which Performance Insights isn't turned on and you suspect that `IO:BufFileRead` and `IO:BufFileWrite` are occurring more frequently than is normal\.
 Do the following:

-1. Examine the `FreeStorageAvailable` metric in Amazon CloudWatch\.
+1. Examine the `FreeLocalStorage` metric in Amazon CloudWatch\.

 1. Look for a chainsaw pattern, which is a series of jagged spikes\.